serg-hash/llama-models/README.md

 ## Questions

 For common questions, the FAQ can be found [here](https://llama.meta.com/faq), which will be updated over time as new questions arise.

+### Self-evolving Riemann agent

+An experimental script `self_evolving_agent.py` demonstrates a toy self-improving neural network.
+It trains on the first few zeros of the Riemann zeta function and modifies its configuration in `agent_config.json` whenever the training loss exceeds a threshold.
+Each run is recorded in `agent_history.log`.